The BIG Copenhagen Winter Guide – 24/25 version

 CopenHot cleans the seawater and heat it with firewood, so you can sit and relax, whilst enjoying the panoramic view of the Copenhagen skyline.
 They also have sailing hot tubs, where a skipper will sail you around in the harbour, with you sitting in the hot tub, sipping champagne.
 Not bad huh?

-If you cross the Inderhavnsbroen (the bike/pedestrian-bridge) and go to Christianshavn you can go ice-skating.
-It’s open almost during the whole winter and it’s free if you bring your own skates.
-Otherwise you can rent a pair for 50DKK/hour.
+If you cross the Inderhavnsbroen (the bike/pedestrian-bridge at the very end of Nyhavn, on the opposite side) and go to Christianshavn you can go ice-skating.
+It’s open from November and all the way to end of February and it’s free if you bring your own skates.
+Otherwise you can rent a pair for 75DKK/hour.

 The winter markets are bound to get you in that Christmas spirit